daniel-ulied-i2cat/remote_control_robotic_arm/README.md

 ## Expected Results;

-A prometheus graph should be present in URL: http://localhost:9001.
-With information regarding the time it has taken to move the armL
+A prometheus graph should be present in URL: http://http://172.27.13.150:9000/.
+With information regarding the time it has taken to move the arm.